CaneBayComputers/podium/README.md

 - **Run from `scripts` Directory**: Always navigate to `cbc-development/scripts` before running any script to ensure paths and dependencies are correctly resolved.
 - **Pre-check Environment**: Run `pre_check.sh` to ensure your environment is set up correctly before starting a project.
 - **Environment Flexibility**: The scripts are designed to support various project types, making them ideal for mixed development environments.

-Here's the final additional section for the README, including the hosts file example and a note on the `.env.example` configuration:

 ---